AlexMGalvez/DJMichaelToor/README.md

 * Security measures taken into account regarding brute force attack prevention, password hashing and preventing SQL injection

 ## Status
-This website is no longer in use by the owner since he is now a producer and no longer strictly a dj.
+This website is no longer in use by the owner since he is now a producer and no longer a dj.
 The deployed app on Heroku is just for demonstration purposes.